developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 ### SettingsPagePassword
 **WARNING: Free-form text fields (i.e. username and password) can accept alpha-numeric characters only.
 Entering non-text characters (< > \ / " ') in these fields will corrupt the Config.xml file**.

 Contains the password for accessing the Settings page when password function is enabled using the SettingsPageProtectionEnabled tag.
-Can be edited only when SettingsPageProtectionEnabled tag is set to "1" and cannot be left empty.
+Can be edited only when SettingsPageProtectionEnabled tag is set to "1" and cannot be left empty. **Default password** = "admin" if password is enabled and no password is entered.

 **Possible Values**